Law enforcement task force tackling violence in Baltimore

 Baltimore becomes the 15th U.S. city to have such a strike force to fight crime.

 It’s called the Baltimore Organized Crime Drug Enforcement Task Force Strike Force.
 Members include agents from the FBI, the Drug Enforcement Administration and the Bureau of Alcohol, Tobacco, Firearms and Explosives.
-Others in the group included Maryland state troopers, officers from various police departments, and federal and state prosecutors.
+Maryland state troopers, officers from various police departments, and federal and state prosecutors are also part of the group.

 There has long been an escalating arms race among Baltimore’s gangs that has turned some neighborhoods into high crime zones, particularly in the most deeply disenfranchised areas.
 Street gangs dramatically drive up the rates of violent crime by introducing illegal firearms and narcotics with a street value greatly exceeding the size of the surrounding neighborhood’s legal economy, according to authorities.